gtfactslab/CrazySim/README.md

-# CrazySim: A Software-in-the-Loop Simulator for Nano Quadcopter Fleets
+# CrazySim: A Software-in-the-Loop Simulator for the Crazyflie Nano Quadrotor
 This code accompanies the work in the ICRA 2024 submission "CrazySim: A Software-in-the-Loop Simulator for Nano Quadcopter Fleets".

 ![](16cfs.gif)